x94fujo6rpg/SomeTampermonkeyScripts/README.md

 ~~warning: don't open new page rapidly when you using this, it may trigger api limit protection~~
 now you have to click button to enable it (pervent too many requests)

-v0.3: now it save recent downloaded gallerys in a list and set button as downloaded if it in list
+v0.30: now it save recent downloaded gallerys in a list and set button as downloaded if it in list
 the number of the list can save is about 450 if reach the limit, it will delete the oldest data until lower the limit
 note: ex and eh cookie is separate

+v.031: fix cookie path
+if you got 400 Bad request, use cookie editor like EditThisCookie to remove all "exhddl_list"

 [[ehx link color]](https://github.com/x94fujo6rpg/SomeTampermonkeyScripts/raw/master/ehx_link_color.user.js)
 change e-hentai/exhentai visited & unvisited link color